Taj Mahal Natural Stone Quartzite | Arizona Tile”

 Farmhouse Sink Undermount

-Quartzite Natural Stone countertops are NOT the same as quartz surfacing materials.
-Quartzite is an all-natural stone product, mined from the earth.
-Offered in a wide variety of colors and patterns, every slab is unique.
-Most quartzite comes with a highly polished finish, although some stone comes with a honed surface.
+Quartzite countertops are DIFFERENT from quartz surfacing materials.
+All quartzite material is a natural stone mined from the earth.
+Every slab is unique because it comes in a variety of colors and patterns.
+Most of the quartzite countertops have a highly polished finish, although some stone has a honed surface.

-Options – Choose from many options that make your countertop truly custom:
+Options – Choose from many options that make your quartzite countertop truly custom:

 - Finish– Polish or Honed